MJoergen/65c02/README.md

 ```
 make
 ```
 This will generate a bitfile and program this bitfile onto the Nexys4DDR board.
+The test implementation runs a short assembly program that shows a binary counter on the LED's.

 ### Testing in simulation
 To test the implementation in simulation, type